beiatrix/beiatrix/src/config/projects/schedulingWizard.md

 This dialog contains a calendar that is re-used in the **[Tutor Matching Form](/projects/tutor-matching)** and **[Enrollment Wizard](/projects/enrollment-wizard)**.
 Once again, this calendar was also re-built in FullCalendar!
 We updated the UX to add a click-and-drag functionality to select ranges of availability.

+Once the student is all done picking their times, they can click Next to move on to Step 3.

 ### **<a style="color: var(--ion-color-dark);" name="step-3">Step 3</a>**

 Step 3 is dedicated to configuring repeat options for the session times selected in Step 2.